akamai/terraform-provider-akamai/docs/data-sources/contract.md

 # akamai_contract

-Use `akamai_contract` data source to retrieve a contract id.
+Use `akamai_contract` data source to resolve a contract id.

 ## Example Usage